Emerging in the 1980s, softshells bridged the gap between waterproof hardshell jackets and highly breathable fleece mid-layers.

 Maintaining temperature and managing moisture are vital in creating a good softshell but so too is how the garment fits and moves with your body.

 A key advantage of softshells is their stretch.
-Through using technologies such as our exclusive Matrix fabrics, our softshells provide a level of stretch and comfort more akin to a mid-layer fleece than that of a hardshell waterproof or down insulated jacket.
+Through using technologies such as our exclusive Matrix fabrics, our softshells provide a level of stretch and comfort more akin to a mid-layer fleece.

-This freedom of movement is especially important to users that are prone to lots of dynamic movement and cannot afford to be restricted or inhibited by their clothing.
+This freedom of movement is especially important to you if you're prone to lots of dynamic movement and cannot afford to be restricted or inhibited by your clothing.
 It just so happens that it also produces a garment that is comfortable and practical to wear on a day-to-day basis.

 When you're choosing a softshell jacket there are a number of features that need consideration.